blanky0230/kanka/CONTRIBUTING.md

 ## Introduction

-The Kanka API Client is a TypeScript library for interacting with the [Kanka](https://kanka.io) API.
-It provides a type-safe, functional approach to working with the API, using Effect.ts for error handling and type safety.
+The Kanka API Client and CLI is a TypeScript library and command-line application for interacting with the [Kanka](https://kanka.io) API.
+It provides a type-safe, functional approach to working with the API, using Effect.ts for error handling and type safety, and offers an intuitive CLI for end users.

-This document serves as the main entry point for understanding how to contribute to the project, including our architectural improvement strategy, coding standards, and implementation patterns.
+This document serves as the main entry point for understanding how to contribute to the project, including our architectural improvement strategy, coding standards, and implementation patterns for both the API client and CLI components.

 ## Project Overview

-The Kanka API Client offers:
+The Kanka API Client and CLI offers:

+- **Interactive CLI**: Terminal-based user interface for managing Kanka campaigns and entities
-- **Type-safe**: Full TypeScript support with proper types for all API responses
+- **Type-safe**: Full TypeScript support with proper types for all API operations
 - **Error Handling**: Comprehensive error handling using Effect.js
 - **Testability**: Easy to test with Effect.js's testing utilities
 - **Configurability**: Flexible configuration options
 - **Resource Mapping**: Map all API resources to proper TypeScript interfaces
+- **Entity Management**: Complete CRUD operations for all entity types

 We have successfully implemented several architectural improvements: